 © Paths of Greece

-Kythira trails network is about 32 km with new paths cleared out constantly and being added every year.
+Kythira trail network is about 32 km with new paths cleared out constantly and being added every year.
 The project is run by the Kytherian Foundation for Culture and Development and Paths of Greece.

 A View Taken from a Drone with some cars on the road near by the sea in Kakia Lagkada Lake and Gorge in Kythira Island Greece.